floridagolfhome/floridagolfhome.github.io/_site/README.md

 1. Add your domain to _CNAME_
 2. Edit your repo address at _Rakefile_

-Run rake task. **NOTE: It will deploy the generated site to _gh-pages_ branch overwriting it**
+Run rake task. **NOTE: It will deploy the generated site to _master branch overwriting it**
 ```
-rake site:publish
+rake publish
 ```

 ## Usage examples